Hsieh Su-wei

-While primarily known for her doubles prowess, Hsieh also found success on the singles tour.
-Most of her singles success came on hardcourts, where she won all three of her WTA Tour titles, as well as reached the quarterfinals at the Australian Open in 2021, a Premier 5 semifinal at Dubai in 2019, and a Premier Mandatory quarterfinal at the Miami Open in 2019 (defeating world No. 1 Naomi Osaka in the third round).
-She has also been successful on other surfaces, including reaching the fourth round at Wimbledon in 2018 (defeating world No. 1, Simona Halep in the third round) and the third round of the French Open in 2017.
-Hsieh has recorded singles victories over several top 15, top 10 and top 5 players.
+Most of her singles success came on hardcourts, where she won all three of her WTA Tour titles, reached a Premier 5 semifinal at Dubai in 2019, defeated world No. 1, Naomi Osaka, to reach a Premier Mandatory quarterfinal at the 2019 Miami Open, and made the quarterfinals at the 2021 Australian Open, where she became the first Taiwanese woman to reach a major singles quarterfinal and, at 35, the oldest debutant Grand Slam singles quarterfinalist.
+She has also been successful on other surfaces, reaching the third round of the French Open in 2017 and defeating world No. 1, Simona Halep, to reach the fourth round at Wimbledon in 2018.
+Hsieh has beaten several top 15, top 10, and top 5 players.